jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

 Write the device code.

-1. Add the following import to the top of the `app.py` file:
+1. Add the following import after the previous code:

     ```python
-    import paho.mqtt.client as mqtt
+    from umqtt.simple import MQTTClient
     ```

-    The `paho.mqtt.client` library allows your app to communicate over MQTT.
+    The `umqtt.simple` library allows your board to communicate over MQTT.

 1. Add the following code after the definitions of the light sensor and LED: